This blog began as a story of recovery and transformed into a journey of enlightenment.

 Climbing mountains healed me and changed my perspective during some difficult times both mentally and physically.
 I spend much of my time paying them back for all they have given me.

-You can read about my struggles and how I overcame them in this testimonial.
-I wrote it thinking no one would ever read it.
+You can read about my health struggles and how I overcame them in this testimonial.
+I wrote it and sent it to Robb Wolf the author of The Paleo Solution thinking no one would ever read it.
 Little did I know how many people would and where it would lead me!

-I offer up humor, recipes, opinion, inspiration, research, trail reviews, adventure, bring in guests and do my best to keep you entertained and motivated!
+I offer up humor, recipes, opinion, inspiration, research, trail reviews, adventure, bring in guests and do my best to keep you entertained and motivated and inspired!

 I organize posts via these 3 Categories:

 Happy Trails shares trip reports and descriptions with photos of many of the trails I have done and can serve as a great start for trails you may be interested in.
-I have completed many trails in Arizona, Nevada, New Mexico, Hawaii, Virginia, and plan to add Africa to this list in June!
+I have completed many trails in Arizona, Nevada, California, New Mexico, Hawaii, Virginia, and just added Mount Kilimanjaro in Africa to this list in June!

 I share short updates called tweets @jestheccc